 Numerous creeks line the bay, we spent the afternoon at Kotor Beach accessible by foot from the old town.
 The water is clear and refreshing, with the beautiful mountains of the Kotor fjord in the background.
 Sunbeds and umbrellas are available for 5€.

 In the evening we walked through the streets of the old city, to contemplate the many churches and small squares, each more adorable than the other.
 On some summer evenings you can enjoy free concerts.
+We loved our visit to Kotor and its mouths.

-➡️ Day trip to visit the 3 most famous places in Montenegro from Kotor, the incredible Kotor Bay, Durmitor and its famous black lake and Ostrog Monastery, a high place of pilgrimage.
+➡️ Full-day excursion to visit the 3 most famous places in Montenegro from Kotor, the incredible Bay of Kotor, Durmitor and its famous black lake andOstrog monastery, a major pilgrimage site.
 Book your ticket at the best price.

-➡️ Restaurant in Kotor: Pržun, the fish dishes are excellent!
+➡️Restaurant in Kotor: Pržun, the fish dishes are excellent!

 Day 6 – Kotor -> Durmitor National Park